mimuz/mimuz-can/mimuz-can/readme.md

 ![mimuz-can logo](../mimuz-can.png)

-"mi:muz:can" is a boards for build easily to USB-MIDI instrument that sounds up to 6 cans using with push solenoid.
+"mi:muz:can" is a board for build easily to USB-MIDI instrument that sounds up to 6 cans using with push solenoid.
 For using powerful electric current, It has 2.1mm DC Jack for 12V DC Power supply.

 # detail